Cattle prices tumble amid eastern Australia's drought

 "People just can't find or see a way forward, and, of course, they become very depressed.

-"As we know some people take it that next step, the final step, which is really, really sad."'It is quite horrendous'
+"As we know some people take it that next step, the final step, which is really, really sad."

 While many businesses wither, others are able to thrive in such parched times.